-X-linked adrenoleukodystrophy is a genetic disorder that occurs primarily in males.
-It mainly affects the nervous system and the adrenal glands, which are small glands located on top of each kidney.
-In this disorder, the fatty covering (myelin) that insulates nerves in the brain and spinal cord is prone to deterioration (demyelination), which reduces the ability of the nerves to relay information to the brain.
+X-linked adrenoleukodystrophy is a genetic disorder that mainly affects the nervous system and the adrenal glands, which are located on top of each kidney.
+In this disorder, the fatty covering (myelin) that insulates nerves in the brain and spinal cord tends to deteriorate (a condition called demyelination).
+The loss of myelin reduces the ability of the nerves to relay information to the brain.
 In addition, damage to the outer layer of the adrenal glands (adrenal cortex) causes a shortage of certain hormones (adrenocortical insufficiency).
 Adrenocortical insufficiency may cause weakness, weight loss, skin changes, vomiting, and coma.

-There are three distinct types of X-linked adrenoleukodystrophy: a childhood cerebral form, an adrenomyeloneuropathy type, and a form called Addison disease only.
+There are four distinct types of X-linked adrenoleukodystrophy: a childhood cerebral form, an adrenomyeloneuropathy type, an adrenal insufficiency only form, and a type called asymptomatic.

 Signs and symptoms of the adrenomyeloneuropathy type appear between early adulthood and middle age.
-Affected individuals develop progressive stiffness and weakness in their legs (paraparesis), experience urinary and genital tract disorders, and often show changes in behavior and thinking ability.
+Affected individuals develop progressive stiffness and weakness in their legs (paraparesis), experience urinary and genital tract disorders, and often show changes in behavior and intellectual function.
 Most people with the adrenomyeloneuropathy type also have adrenocortical insufficiency.
-In some severely affected individuals, damage to the brain and nervous system can lead to early death.
+Some severely affected individuals develop cerebral X-linked adrenoleukodystrophy.

-People with X-linked adrenoleukodystrophy whose only symptom is adrenocortical insufficiency are said to have the Addison disease only form.
-In these individuals, adrenocortical insufficiency can begin anytime between childhood and adulthood.
-However, most affected individuals develop the additional features of the adrenomyeloneuropathy type by the time they reach middle age.
-The life expectancy of individuals with this form depends on the severity of the signs and symptoms, but typically this is the mildest of the three types.
+People with X-linked adrenoleukodystrophy whose only symptom is adrenocortical insufficiency are said to have the adrenal insufficiency only form.
+In these individuals, adrenocortical insufficiency can begin anytime between the first year of life and adulthood.
+However, most affected individuals develop the additional features of cerebral X-linked adrenoleukodystrophy in childhood or the adrenomyeloneuropathy type by the time they reach middle age.
+The life expectancy of individuals with the adrenal insufficiency form depends on the severity of the signs and symptoms, but typically this is the mildest of the three types.

 Rarely, individuals with X-linked adrenoleukodystrophy develop multiple features of the disorder in adolescence or early adulthood.
 In addition to adrenocortical insufficiency, these individuals usually have psychiatric disorders and a loss of intellectual function (dementia).
 It is unclear whether these individuals have a distinct form of the condition or a variation of one of the previously described types.